The online Comment window has expired

 • Default_avatar

-Jennifer Evans almost 3 years ago
+Jennifer Evans about 3 years ago

 To avoid climate disaster and irreversible damage to our planet, we must reduce global greenhouse gas emissions 50% by 2030, and 100% by 2050.
 That only gives us eight years to meet that first benchmark.